yuburoll/printyl/README.md

-In printingSet folder, there's the set of a columns and thumb clusters. print which you want.
+In printingSet folder, there's the set of columns and thumb clusters. print which you want.

 - **3col** contains two 75 and one 225